nathaneltitane/dextop/README.md

 ### [ NOTICE // 07-01-2023 ]

 - **Termux:X11 display support now fully integrated and registered as the default displaymethod.**
-- **Utilities update routine now distinguishes between main deployment script and dependant utility and shell scripts update!**
+- **Utilities update routine now distinguishes between main deployment script and dependant utilities versus shell scripts update!**
 - **Utilities can be updated in bulk or individually.**

 ### Welcome to [Dextop](https://dextop.app)